complight/complight.github.io/docs/documentation/year_at_a_glance_2025.md

 Zicong further elevated the quality of his work by collaborating with industrial and academic partners, including [Josef Spjut](https://josef.spjut.me/) of NVIDIA, [Yicheng Zhan](https://albertgary.github.io/) of UCL and [Kaan Akşit](https://kaanaksit.com).
 As of **10 August 2025**, Zicong Peng's work was accepted and presented at **[SIGGRAPH 2025](https://s2025.conference-schedule.org/presentation/?id=pos_195&sess=sess404)**.
 Zicong’s journey serves as an exemplary model for beginners in any scientific field, proving that motivation, attentive mentorship, and active engagement with the collaborators can lead to remarkable success.
-Throughout this process, he developed a robust technical skillset, a deep understanding of scientific methodology, and improved communication skills—opening doors to future Ph.D. studentship opportunities in [Koç University](https://ku.edu.tr) under the guidance of Professor [Hakan Urey](https://mysite.ku.edu.tr/hurey/).
+Throughout this process, he developed a robust technical skillset, a deep understanding of scientific methodology, and improved communication skills—opening doors to future Ph.D. studentship opportunities in [**Koç University**](https://ku.edu.tr) under the guidance of Professor [**Hakan Urey**](https://mysite.ku.edu.tr/hurey/).

 ## Implicit Neural Representations for Optical Raytracing